-Where to Live as a Grad Student at Case
+Where to Live as a Grad Student at CWRU

-Do you have some tips for grad students?
+Do you want some tips for grad students?
 Here, grad student Christa Wheeler offers her suggestions on neighborhoods around town.

 The four numbers on the map are four areas where a lot of students choose to live.